 The same dose can be taken by elderly patients, patients with a low bodyweight or in patients with kidney problems.

 The time you will take Avelox for depends on your infection.
 Unless your doctor tells you otherwise, your treatment will be as follows:

-- for sudden worsening (acute exacerbation) of chronic bronchitis 5 - 10 days
+- for sudden worsening of chronic bronchitis (acute exacerbation of chronic obstructive pulmonary disease including bronchitis) 5 - 10 days

 - for infection of the lungs (pneumonia) except for pneumonia which starts during a stay in hospital 10 days